D1plo1d/p3d/README.md

 P3D was originally developed to efficiently parse 3d files into WebGL across all libraries (ThreeJS/PhiloGL/[your library here]).
 However it is not only independent of a specific WebGL interface but of WebGL altogether.
 Thus P3D has been carefully designed to support the next generation of in-browser 3d object manipulation applications.

-Please note that while P3D is already working in a number of cases it is also still in early development and has not yet been publicly announced.
-Bug reports and pull requests are very welcome.

 Project Status
 ---------------